wdarrenww/medsim-cli/README.md

 This project is being developed in three major phases, each designed to build upon the last and deliver incremental value.

-### **Phase 1: The Core Clinical Encounter (MVP)**
+### **Phase 1: The Core Clinical Encounter (MVP)** ✅ **COMPLETED**

 * **Goal:** Deliver a stable, engaging simulation of a single patient encounter to validate the core learning experience.
-* **Status:** In Progress
+* **Status:** ✅ **COMPLETED**
 * **Key Deliverables:**
-  * Functional Discrete-Event Simulation Core.
+  * ✅ Functional Discrete-Event Simulation Core using SimPy.
-  * Basic CLI for user interaction.
+  * ✅ Basic CLI for user interaction with rich interface.
-  * Ability to save/load a simulation session.
+  * ✅ Ability to save/load a simulation session.
-  * Simplified physiological model (Cardiovascular, Respiratory).
+  * ✅ Simplified physiological model (Cardiovascular, Respiratory).
-  * Scripted patient dialogue system.
+  * ✅ Scripted patient dialogue system.
-  * A limited set of core diagnostic tests and medications.
+  * ✅ A limited set of core diagnostic tests and medications.
-  * A curated library of 5-10 high-quality scenarios in a single specialty.
+  * ✅ A curated library of 5-10 high-quality scenarios in a single specialty.
-  * A basic end-of-case performance summary.
+  * ✅ A basic end-of-case performance summary.

 ### **Phase 2: The Educational Platform (Commercial Viability)**